willsather/brands/README.md

 This Edge Config is deployed in `@willsather`'s Vercel team.

+This list of products is also exposed via a Next.js API route (`/api/products`), just in case it's useful.

 ## Running Locally

 This repository is a simple Turborepo starter that contains the basic Turborepo setup and configuration.